China doubts its ability to invade Taiwan - ExBulletin

 Taiwan and China separated in 1949 after a civil war that ended with the Communist Party ruling the mainland.
 The self-governing island acts as a sovereign nation but is not recognized by the United Nations or any major country.
 In 1979, President Jimmy Carter officially recognized the Beijing government and severed nation-to-nation ties with Taiwan.
 In response, Congress passed the Taiwan Relations Act, creating a benchmark for an ongoing relationship.

-Taiwan has received numerous displays of official US support for island democracy in the face of growing shows of force from Beijing, which claims Taiwan as part of its territory.
-President Joe Biden has said US forces will defend Taiwan if China tries to invade.
+Taiwan received manyattach of official US support for island democracy in the face of growing shows of force from Beijing, which claims Taiwan as part of its territory.
+President Joe Biden said US forces would defend Taiwan if China tries to invade.
 The White House says US policy hasn’t changed, making it clear that Washington wants to see Taiwan’s status resolved peacefully.
 It does not say whether US forces could be sent in response to a Chinese attack.

 In Sunday’s interview, Burns said US and European allies’ support for Ukraine in the wake of Russian President Vladimir Putin’s invasion of that country could have a potential chilling effect on Chinese officials for the moment, but said the risks of a possible attack on Taiwan will only increase. stronger.